MilesConn/learn-wgpu/docs/beginner/tutorial1-window/README.md

 <div class="warning">

-Note that we are using version `0.29` of winit.
-This is not the most recent version.
+Note that we are using version `0.30` of winit.
+This version is very different than `0.29` and before.
-The reason for this is version `0.30` and beyond include breaking changes that will require a lot of code changes.
-I've created a local branch to mess around with it, but there's a work around on the [tracking issue](https://github.com/sotrh/learn-wgpu/issues/549) if you absolutely need the latest version of winit.

 </div>